-Learn about the great late 19th— and early 20th—century architectural landmarks of Michigan Avenue and State Street, with glimpses inside…
+Learn about the great architectural landmarks of Michigan Avenue and State Street, with glimpses inside…

 Who would expect a massive Beaux Arts block in the heart of the city to be a hub of contemporary arts and culture?

 The Chicago Cultural Center’s heavy walls have hosted a dynamic series of events and exhibitions over the years, including the inaugural Chicago Architecture Biennial.
 The building that became the nation’s first free, city-operated cultural center started out as something quite different.

 The city’s first public library